Let's get started

 Segment 2

-If you bake 300 cakes, you will spend more on ingredients than if you bake 3 cakes.
+If you bake 300 cakes, you will use more ingredients than if you bake 3 cakes.

-If you make a big cake, the ingredients will cost more than if you make a small cake.
+If you make a big cake, you will use more ingredients than if you make a small cake.

 If you use luxury ingredients in your cake, they will cost more than basic ingredients.